jmce619/SpeciesRecognition/README.md

 ## Problem Statement

 Around 12% of current bird species are considered endangered, threatened or vulnerable in some way.
 Many birds play a crucial roll in ecological systems for both predator and prey.
 Bird species such as these are known as 'keystone species' that hold an invaluable presence in their respective ecosystems.
 For example, a lot of birds are host to a variety of parasites and flys that also hold weight within their food chains.
 Additionally, many birds aid in pollination of certain plant species and creation of subhabitats such as nests or entry points in trees (woodpecker).
 It is incredibly important to conserve these species for both ecological and humane reasons.
 Not to mention, birds are peculiar and amusing to us.
 It would be a shame to go out on a walk and not hear the specific chirping melody based on the regional species.
 What we can do is propose a habitat protection movement.
 Habitat loss and destruction are one of the leading causes of bird species extinction.
 We can discretely place cameras in areas we know there may be endangered species and are being considered for deforestation or other means of habitat disruption.
-We will attempt to train our own bird detection system so that we can appropriately assess the population and activity of specific species within our geographical regions of study.
+We will attempt to train our own bird detection system from scratch so that we can appropriately assess the population and activity of specific species within our geographical regions of study.
 Working with local governments and species conservation groups, we can present our data and work against habitat loss.

 ## Executive Summary